Trump welcomes Abe with warm White House embrace

 Most budget cars sold by Toyota and Honda are “produced in US factories by American workers,” he said, noting that US investments by Japanese firms total $411 billion, generating 840,000 jobs.

-While his defence secretary had travelled to Japan to send reassuring messages about the durability of the relationship, until now Trump had shown little inclination to play nice.
+While his defense secretary had traveled to Japan to send reassuring messages about the durability of the relationship, until now Trump has showed little inclination to play nice.

 Inside the White House, foreign policy is sometimes treated as little more than a tool to frame Trump’s image at home.